 - 2 tablespoons fresh oregano, chopped fine

 Place the onion wedges in a small bowl and sprinkle with 1 1/2 – 2 tablespoons of oil depending on the size of the onion and mix with your fingers to coat all the pieces with oil.
 Place the remaining vegetables and oregano in a larger bowl and drizzle the remaining oil over them, spreading the oil over all the vegetables using your fingers.
 Spread the onions on a parchment lined sheet pan.
+Roast the onions in a 425 degree oven for 8 minutes.
 Pour the vegetables over the onions and stir them in spreading them evenly over the pan.
 Sprinkle with salt.
 Return to oven.
 You’ll be roasting them anywhere from 30 to 45 minutes depending on the size you’ve cut them and the tenderness of the vegetable.